How MSA Helped Save a Vital Oyster Reef in the Lynnhaven Watershed

 The results showed:

-• Only trace levels of PAHs in the collected asphalt samples.
+• Only trace levels of PAHs remained in the collected asphalt samples.

-• No measurable PAHs released into the water during the controlled study.
+• No measurable PAHs were released into the water during the controlled study.

 • No measurable PAHs in oyster tissue from artificial reef or native oysters.

-• oysters was found inhabiting the reefs — indicating that a vibrant habitat had formed.
+• Healthy marine life, including minnows, baby crabs, periwinkles, oyster spat, and juvenile oysters, was found inhabiting the reefs, indicating that a vibrant habitat had formed.

 • Minimal unauthorized material was present.